JeffersonLab/clas12-eng-mc/README.md

 # Geometry Import from Engineering Model to GEMC

+## Remember ↑ will load previous commands

+# Start on workdir

+`cd clas12 + TAB`: go to clas12-eng-mc directory

+`git pull`: pull changes from remote repository

+`git status -s`: show status of repository.
+Anything new will be shown with `??`.
+Anything modified will be shown with `M`.
+Anything new will be shown with `A`.

+`git add filename`: add file to repository.

+`git commit -m"description"`

+`git push`: push changes to remote repository

 ## Shell One Liners:
+- `dir`: show content of current directory
+- `cd clas12-eng-mc`: go to clas12-eng-mc directory
+- `TAB`: autocomplete with filenames in current directory, so for example you can type `cd clas12` and then TAB to autocomplete
 - `pwd`: show current directory
-- `TAB`: autocomplete with filenames in current directory
 - `ls -l`: show content of current director
 - `cd`: change directory
 - `cd ..`: go up one level